SYSC-4907-Group-51/backend/tracker/README.md

 Unauthorized | 401 UNAUTHORIZED | `{"detail": "Given token not valid for any token type", ...}`

 ## /auth
+Store the authorization code from user Fitbit account.
+User should only be redirected to this URL from Fitbit.

 It is used to redirect the user back to the front-end by Fitbit, user will not be able to access this url by get
 ### Method
 `GET`